-Here you’ll find information about mountain biking and road cycling in Durango, Colorado.
-Whether you are a professional downhill racer or a roadie, Durango, Colorado is your home to world-class riding.
-You won’t be disappointed with the variety of places to bike Durango.
-There are over 2,000 miles of Durango mountain bike trails and hundreds of miles of road for your Durango biking pleasure.
-You will find plenty of Durango bike shops which will have information on Durango bike trails, Durango mountain biking trails, road cycling and Durango cycling.
+Almost everyone in Durango bikes!
+It is a sport for all ages whether competitive or recreational.
+Here you'll find information about mountain biking and road cycling in Durango, Colorado.
+Durango, Colorado is home to world-class riding.
+You won’t be disappointed with the variety of places to bike in Durango.
+There are over 2,000 miles of Durango bike trails and hundreds of miles of road for your biking pleasure.
+Below are just a few popular biking trails in Durango.
+You will find plenty of Durango bike shops which will have more information on Durango biking trails, both Durango mountain biking trails and road biking routes plus Durango bike rentals.

-Easier – This is a shortened version of Baker’s Bridge, also referred to as “The Short Valley”.
+Easy - This is a shortened version of Baker's Bridge, also referred to as "The Short Valley".
 The total distance is about 20 miles.
 Begin at County Road 250, riding until you reach County Road 252.
 Turn left, riding past Dalton Ranch and across Highway 550.
-Turn left on County Road 203, which will take you back to Durango .
+Turn left on County Road 203, which will take you back to Durango.

 Intermediate - Elmore’s Loop starts on Historical 3rd Avenue.
 Head north on 3rd Avenue, which will become Florida Road (County Road 240.)
 Once on Florida Road , there will be a steady 6-mile climb that ends at Edgemont Ranch.
 About a mile after Edgemont Ranch, at the bottom of the descent, take a right on County Road 234, at the fire station.
 CR 234 connects with Highway 160 after about 12 miles.
 Head west on Highway 160 back to Durango.
 This loop is approximately 26 miles.